normai/purpleterms/docs/notes.md

  With the help of this parameter, when the former input line is printed in the history, the different prompt can be preserved.

 **Debug Borders**.
-As preparation for the prompt implementation, the debug borders were invented.
+They are implemented as a preparation for the prompt implementation.

 ---